Comtegra/llmproxy/README.md

 sqlite3 db.sqlite < llmproxy/schema.sql
 ```

-2. Copy [config.toml](config.toml) to your repository.
-A good relative path
+2. Copy [llmproxy/config.toml](llmproxy/config.toml) to your repository.
+A good
-would be `secrets/llm-billing-proxy-config.toml`.
+relative path would be `secrets/llm-billing-proxy-config.toml`.
 3. Add appropriate entries to your compose file's `services` and `secrets`
 sections.
 There's a template [compose.yml](compose.yml) in this repository.
 4. Bring the new service up and verify it started correctly